-Health-related records are treated as confidential and are kept in the Student Health Services offices.
+Completed health forms and other health-related records are treated as confidential and are kept in the Student Health Services offices.

 SERVICES FOR STUDENTS WITH DISABILITIES

 According to provisions outlined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, students with disabilities are ensured equal access and reasonable academic adjustments and accommodations by institutions of higher learning.